jiankaiwang/ITHandbook/mysql/basis_command.md

 # Basis Command

-<script type="text/javascript" src="../js/general.js"></script>

-###Download, install, activate and set MySQL service activated after boot
+## Download, install, activate and set MySQL service activated after boot
----

 | Linux(CentOS 6 x86_64) | Windows 7 |
 | -- | -- |
 | # yum install mysql<br># /etc/init.d/mysqld restart<br># chkconfig --level 15 mysqld on | Installer from MySQL official website.<br> Click the installer to install MySQL server. |

-###Show the users, Create user accessing MySQL server and delete user from it
+## Show the users, Create user accessing MySQL server and delete user from it
----

 If the following message showed after using root as a database user for a service or application, for example, joomla web-service.